Web Resources for CS3650 (Computer Systems)

 PRINT: ptype, print ( ptype argv[0]; print argv[0] )

-EXECUTING: next, step, finish, continue
+EXECUTING: next, step, until, finish, continue

 (next line, step inside fnc, until previously